martis42/depend_on_what_you_use/README.md

 [Gazelle](https://github.com/bazelbuild/bazel-gazelle) is a tool automatically creating `BUILD` files for your code.
 It seems there is no public and established C++ extension for gazelle.

-Still, if one agrees with the best practices enforced by DWYU but cannot use it investing time into a gazelle C++ extension might be worth it.
+Still, if one agrees with the best practices enforced by DWYU but cannot use it, investing time into a gazelle C++ extension might be worth it.
-Automatically generating correct BUILD files based on your source code is most likely a more efficient approach compared to having to manually execute DWYU regularly to make sure no error was introduced.
+Automatically generating correct BUILD files based on your source code is a more efficient approach compared to having to manually execute DWYU regularly to make sure no error was introduced.

 # Versioning

 This project uses [semantic versioning](https://semver.org/spec/v2.0.0.html).
 Please be aware that the project is still in an early phase and until version 1.0.0 has been reached all releases can contain breaking changes.

 **The following things can always break** and do not promise stability with respect to the semantic versioning:

 - The report files DWYU generates to facilitate running automatic fixes are considered an implementation detail.
   Changing their content is not considered a breaking change.
   You are of course free to use those report files in custom scripts of yours, but might have to adapt those scripts for DWYU updates.
 - How to include DWYU in your WORKSPACE file might change at any time.

 # Contributing